GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Code is expensive to change, but design is cheaper to change, and requirements are even cheaper to change.
+> ### Sometimes there is a silver bullet for boosting software engineering productivity.
+But you need to shoot the right person.
 >
-> ~ *Daniel T. Barry*
+> ~ *Michael Stal*

 ---
 ## 🏎 Quick Facts